SoftBankRoboticsTraining/pepper-chatbot-api/source/index.html.md

 Dialogflow: PLAY A GAME
 """"""""""""""""""""""""""""""""""""""""
 I.) UI:
-  A.) To initiate a specific game, under the 'Response' section, select 'Custom Payload' and enter the following:
+  A.) To initiate a specific game, under the 'Responses' section, select 'Custom Payload' and enter the following:
   {
     "speak": "Initiating selfie mode."